nielscup/Screenshot/README.md

 # Screenshot Plugin for Xamarin

-Simple way to crop an image in Xamarin.iOS and Xamarin.Android
+Simple way to take a screenshot in Xamarin.iOS and Xamarin.Android

 #### Setup
 * Coming soon to NuGet